Albert Adams (1929-2006) – a fractured history

 Curated by Marilyn Martin and Robyn-Leigh Cedras

-This retrospective of Albert Adams’ oeuvre, which spans more than fifty years and includes works on loan from national and international public and private collections, reveals his prodigious talent for drawing from a very young age, and the instinctive expressionism, charged with deep social awareness and commitment, which would characterise his work throughout his life.
+This retrospective of Albert Adams’ oeuvre, which spanned more than fifty years and included works on loan from national and international public and private collections, revealed his prodigious talent for drawing from a very young age, and the instinctive expressionism, charged with deep social awareness and commitment, which would characterise his work throughout his life.
 Unsurprisingly, this led to comparisons with the work of the great Spanish artist Francisco Goya.